cloudmesh-community/hid-sp18-520/tutorial/puppet.md

 ## Master Slave Architecture

-Puppet uses master slave architecture as shown below +@master-slaveImage.
+Puppet uses master slave architecture as shown below +@fig:master-slaveImage.
 There is puppet master node and client nodes called as puppet agent.
 Agents poll the server at regular interval and pulls the updated configuration from the master.
 Puppet Master is highly available as it supports multi master architecture, in case if one goes down backup master stands up to serve the infrastructure.
 In this architecture-

-- nodes(puppet agents) sends the information(for e.g IP, hardware detail, network etc.) to master.
+* nodes(puppet agents) sends the information(for e.g IP, hardware detail,
+network etc.) to master.
 Master stores such information in the manifest.

-- Puppet master then compiles the catalog which is the information about the configuration that master wants the client resources also known as puppet agent to implement.
+* Puppet master then compiles the catalog which is the information about the configuration that master wants the client resources also known as puppet agent to implement.

-- Master sends the catalog to puppet agent nodes to implement the desired configuration.
+* Master sends the catalog to puppet agent nodes to implement the desired configuration.

-- Client nodes sends back the updated report to Master
+* Client nodes sends back the updated report to Master

-- Connection between master and slave is SSL encrypted(Refer to Puppet Master Slave Connection figure below)
+* Connection between master and slave is SSL encrypted (Refer to Puppet Master Slave Connection figure below)

 ![Master and Slave Architecture](Images/master-slave.jpg){#fig:master-slaveImage}

-In +@fig:master-slave1Image and +@fig:master-slave-connection Image, we can see the SSL workflow for master and slave.
+In +@fig:master-slave1Image and +@fig:master-slave-connection Image,
+we can see the SSL workflow for master and slave.

 ![Master Slave Workflow 1](Images/master-slave1.jpg){#fig:master-slave1Image}